ifremer-bioinformatics/samba/docs/output.md

 [Beta diversity parameters](usage.md#statistics) can be specified in the workflow.

 The **output directory : `results/[projectName]/00_report/R/FIGURES/beta_diversity_[NORM_METHOD]`** contains 4 directories :
-- PCoA with PCoA plots images (png and svg format) for each distance matrix
+- PCoA with PCoA plots images (png and svg format) for each distance matrix.
-- NMDS with NMDS plots images (png and svg format) for each distance matrix
+- NMDS with NMDS plots images (png and svg format) for each distance matrix.
 - Hierachical_Clustering with hierarchical clustering plots images (png and svg format) for each distance matrix using clustering method set in samba parameters.
 - ExpVar with pie charts images (png and svg format) for each distance matrix representing the percentage of explained variance for each experiment variables.
 - Files variance_signifiance_tests_[NORM_METHOD].txt for each distance (i.e jaccard, bray, unifrac, wunifrac) with Adonis test results combining each experiment variables.